 The financial statements of the Authority report information of the Authority using accounting methods similar to those used by private sector companies.
-The Statement of Net Position includes all of the Authority's assets, deferred outflows of resources, liabilities and deferred inflows of resources, and provides information about the nature and amounts of investments in resources (assets), the consumption of net position that is applicable to a future period (deferred outflows of resources), the acquisition of net position that is applicable to a future reporting period (deferred inflows of resources) and a basis for evaluating the capital structure of the Authority and assessing the liquidity and financial flexibility of the Authority.
+The Statement of Net Position includes all of the Authority's assets, deferred outflows of resources, liabilities and deferred inflows of resources, and provides information about the nature and amounts of investments in resources (assets), the consumption of net position that is applicable to a future period (deferred outflows of resources) and a basis for evaluating the capital structure of the Authority and assessing the liquidity and financial flexibility of the Authority.